boke0/marksmith/README.md

-# MarkSmith
+# Repocks

 Transform your Markdown documentation into an intelligent knowledge base.
-MarkSmith indexes your documents and provides AI-powered search and Q&A capabilities through an MCP server.
+Repocks indexes your documents and provides AI-powered search and Q&A capabilities through an MCP server.

-## What is MarkSmith?
+## What is Repocks?

-MarkSmith turns your collection of Markdown files into a searchable knowledge base that AI assistants can query.
-Whether you have technical documentation, meeting notes, or personal knowledge management files, MarkSmith makes them accessible through natural language queries.
+Repocks turns your collection of Markdown files into a searchable knowledge base that AI assistants can query.
+Whether you have technical documentation, meeting notes, or personal knowledge management files, Repocks makes them accessible through natural language queries.

 ### Key Benefits